WildPHP/irc-bot/README.md

 This will pull all Composer dependencies required to run the bot.

+**Please note that the bot may be unstable and that it might not even start.
+Please file a bug if you encounter an issue!**

 ### Configuration

-Copy the example configuration file and edit it to suit you.
-It uses the [Neon](http://ne-on.org/) syntax (borrowed from [Nette Framework](http://nette.org/en/)).
-It is similar to yaml but less strict and much faster to parse.
+Copy the example configuration file and edit it to suit your needs.
+Carefully read the comments.

-    $ cp config.neon.sample config.neon
+    $ cp config/config.sample.php config/config.php

 ## Running the bot

-While you can run the bot in the terminal it is best to run it in [tmux](https://en.wikipedia.org/wiki/Tmux) or [screen](https://en.wikipedia.org/wiki/GNU_Screen) so that it can run in background.
+While you can run the bot in a terminal it is best to run it in [tmux](https://en.wikipedia.org/wiki/Tmux) or [screen](https://en.wikipedia.org/wiki/GNU_Screen) so that it can run in background.

-    $ php wildphp.php
+    $ php bin/wildphp.php

+Alternatively, a `systemd` service is included.
+Edit it (carefully read the comments), then drop it in `/etc/systemd/system/`.
+Issue a `systemctl daemon-reload` afterwards and you should be able to use the service.

 ## Contributors